About Us

 Ariona Cook

 Ariona Cook (she/her) is a Public Policy and Child Policy Research undergraduate at Duke University.
 Originally from Marysville, Kansas, Ari is passionate about community organizing, social justice, child and family welfare, and LGBTQ rights.
-She’s channeled these passions through public service and direct advocacy with organizations like GLSEN, the National Conference of State Legislatures, and Loud Light.
+She has channeled these passions through public service and direct advocacy with organizations like GLISTEN, the National Conference of State Legislatures, and Loud Light.

 Ariona founded RFHI in August 2025.
-Motivated by her lived experience of discovering her queer identity outside of the care of her biological parents, she built RFHI to provide education, advocacy, and best policy practices to LGBTQ+ foster youth, their caregivers, and agencies.
+Motivated by her lived experience of discovering her queer identity outside of the care of her biological parents, she built RFHI to improve the wellbeing of LGBTQ+ foster youth through resources, education, advocacy, policy, and best practices.
+This work has led her to pursue an honors thesis that explores the specific factors that lead to a worsened quality of life among Kansas LGBTQ+ foster youth, which she is currently pursuing.

 Director of Communications